Establish a Production Schedule

 Best practice in consultation

-Implementing best practice in consultation requires appropriate tools so that the HDR team can engage stakeholders and effectively manage the process, while establishing an environment that encourages close listening, an understanding of the positive value of suggestions and action on all sound recommendations.
-The following are several possible aids so that this may be achieved:
+Implementing best practice in consultation requires appropriate tools so that the HDR team can engage stakeholders while establishing an environment that encourages close listening, an understanding of the positive value of suggestions and action on all sound recommendations.
+The following can help do this:

 - The Human Development Report Office and the Bureau for Development Policy of UNDP can provide guidance and extensive practical support on the consultation process.
 This may include contacts with relevant experts.